vub/MyFancyRateLimiter/README.md

 > Default: 15.

 > After reaching 429, subsequent requests must wait 15 seconds.
-During that duration, 429 is the expected output
+During that duration, 429 is the expected output.
+Also during that period, you must set a header X-remaining-cooldown to the number of seconds remaining before making another request

 - maxReqsPerSecond